jrbeeman/squad/README.md

 2. Rename it to ``Squad.AdiumMessageStyle``
 3. Install the style using one of two options:
     - Move the folder to ~/Library/Application Support/Adium 2.0/Message Styles/
     - Double-click the folder in Finder, which will launch the Adium plug-in installer.
+4. Open Adium and go to Preferences, Messages.
+For either Regular Chats and Group Chats, select "Squad" as the Message Style option.